ononoki1/nginx-http3/README.md

 ## Use in another distribution

-Fork this repo, enable GitHub Actions, edit `Dockerfile` and `build.sh`, and change `bookworm` to the one you like.
+Fork this repo, enable GitHub Actions, edit `Dockerfile` and `build.sh`, and change `bullseye-slim` to the one you like.
 Then wait for GitHub Actions to run.
 After it finishes, you can download from releases.

-For example, if you want to use in Debian bullseye, you need to update all occurrence of `bookworm` to `bullseye` in `Dockerfile` and `build.sh`.
+For example, if you want to use in Debian bookworm, you need to change `bullseye-slim` to `bookworm-slim` in `Dockerfile`.

 ## Recommended NGINX config